-Encourage your loved one to be active - take short walks, tend flowerbeds or garden, run a simple errand.
-Staying active actually increases breathing capacity and reduces risk of exacerbation.
+Encourage your loved one to be active - take short walks, tend flowerbeds or garden, or run a simple errand.
+Staying active increases breathing capacity and reduces the risk of exacerbation.

 "A WALK a day keeps the doctor away!"
 Regular physical activity is an important key to managing COPD.
 Even a short walk daily can make a big difference in symptoms and quality of life.